 Saddle sore, Wither sinus inflammation

-Blunt trauma to the withers or an open wound may also lead to infection and inflammation resulting in fistulous withers.
+Blunt trauma to the withers and infection of an open wound may also lead to the inflammation resulting in fistulous withers.
 Trauma may be caused by an ill fitting saddle or harness, but may also be caused by sharp contact with a fence, another horse, or from a gun shot wound.